Wilderness Experience for Transitioning Students

 - meet other incoming students and form solid friendships

-- help transition from another campus to University Park
+- help transition from another campus or university to University Park

 - engage in a fun, physically challenging outdoor experience